TerryFunggg/react-dialog-hook/README.md

-This example use Dialog component to demo that how to crete a custom hook with Context, Provider, Portals in React with typescript.
+This example use Dialog component to demo that how to create a custom hook and then use it with Context, Provider, Portals in React with typescript.
-And I chose the tailwind css and headless ui to help me draw the dialog.
+And I chose the tailwind css and headless ui to draw the dialog.